Skip to main content

 Field Camp

-Hydrogeology Summer Field Camp (GEOL 8750 and GEOL 4750 –- 6 credit hours) is taught during the first summer session in May and June.
-GEOL 8750 is a graduate level class taught in conjunction with GEOL 4750, which undergraduates may take to satisfy their summer geology field course requirement.
+Hydrogeology Summer Field Camp (GEOL 8750 and GEOL 4750 –- 6 credit hours) is taught during the first Summer Session in May and June.
+GEOL 8750 is a graduate-level class taught in conjunction with GEOL 4750, which undergraduates may take to satisfy their summer geology field course requirement.

 This field camp was developed in part with funding from the National Science Foundation, EAR 9876124.
-We appreciate this support, but neither the field camp nor this website necessarily reflect the views of the National Science Foundation.
+We appreciate this support, but neither the field camp nor this website necessarily reflects the views of the National Science Foundation.